 For the estimated 2,599 children on the child protection register at 31 July 2019, there were 7,332 concerns at the case conferences at which they were registered - an average of 2.8 concerns per conference.
 The chart below shows the most common concerns identified were domestic (1,068) and emotional (1,037) abuse, neglect (1,064), and parental substance misuse (1,061).

 As Adult Volunteers working with young people it is helpful to know that more research now confirms that children and young people's behaviour is usually trying to communicate something to us as adults.
 Ironically, sometimes the most challenging behaviour is happening because the young person trusts us enough to reveal the warning signs to us.
 Our role, is to make sure we don't jump to conclusions but remain respectful, understanding and compassionate in giving support.
 A useful phrase is to look out for signs of A, B, C (Appearance, Behaviour and Communication).

 Possible Signs of Physical Abuse

-Where essential medical attention has not been provided; Injuries that are being deliberately hidden or that occur without reasonable explanation; Bruising in areas that would not normally be visible.
+Where essential medical attention has not been provided; Injuries that are being deliberately hidden or that occur without reasonable explanation; bruising in areas that would not normally be visible.

 Possible Signs of Psychological Abuse

-Indulging in juvenile behaviour not appropriate to age; Demonstrating undue nervousness; Unexpected under-achievement/poor performance; Participating in attention seeking activities; Running away from home, school etc.; Lying, stealing and other socially unacceptable behaviour.
+This includes juvenile behaviour not appropriate to age; Demonstrating undue nervousness; Unexpected under-achievement/poor performance; Participating in attention seeking activities; Running away from home, school etc.; Lying, stealing and other socially unacceptable behaviour.